 Cook it slow (in 1930 the speed was not a property).

-Use ugly dish (sticking enamel = well love).
+Use an ugly dish (sticking enamel = well loved).

-You’ll find dozens of takes on Tennessee Onions across cooking sites cooking.nytimes
+You’ll find dozens of takes on Tennessee Onions across cooking. nytimes.